 - Listeriosis: It is a severe food-borne infection that may cause irreversible complications in the fetus.
 Fortunately, it is a rare illness in most parts of the world due to better regulation by food regulatory bodies to prevent food contamination (7).
-The symptoms appear two months after the infection.
+The symptoms may appear up to two months after the infection.
 Diarrhea, upset stomach, fever with chills, stiff neck, loss of balance, confusion, and headache are a few symptoms of listeriosis (8).

 - COVID-19: Pregnant women are at an increased risk of becoming severely ill on catching the novel coronavirus.
 The disease may remain asymptomatic in a few; hence caution is advised if you have come in contact with an affected individual.
 COVID-19 manifests itself through the regular flu-like symptoms (9).

 - Fifth disease: The fifth disease is caused by parvovirus B19 and seldom occurs in adults.
 The illness may be asymptomatic in a few and cause a rash on the face, joint pains, diarrhea, red eyes, runny nose, swollen glands, diarrhea, fever, or headache in others (10).

 Since fever indicates an underlying illness, its effect on pregnancy is mainly dependent on the cause.
 A high-grade fever, if unattended, might be fatal to the baby.
 Fever and infections during pregnancy may lead to the following complications in the baby.

 - Cardiovascular malformations: A fever during the first trimester of pregnancy increases the chances of a congenital heart defect (11).